tucats/ego/LANGUAGE.md

     fmt.Println("The sum is ", x)

 In this example, the function `addValues` is created.
-It accepts two parameters; each is of type float in this example.
+It accepts two parameters; each is of type float64 in this example.
 The parameter values actually passed in by the caller will be stored in local variables v1 and v2.
-The function definition also indicates that the result of the function will also be a float value.
+The function definition also indicates that the result of the function will also be a float64 value.

 Parameter types and return type cause type _coercion_ to occur, where values are converted to the required type if they are not